 One of the biggest strengths teachers have as a group is our willingness to work together for the benefit of our students.
 Regardless of what anyone says, we know that we'll often sacrifice our own families, time, and health in order to do the best job possible teaching the children in our care.

-Also, as Writing and/or Reading teachers, we love our subjects, and we know how much fun the kids can have, and how much growth they can experience, when we share our love of books, magazines, theater, etc. with them.
+Also, as writing and/or reading teachers, we love our subjects, and we know how much fun the kids can have, and how much growth they can experience, when we help them discover a love of writing and reading.

 We absolutely have the power to change the lives of our students.

 One of the biggest struggles teachers face is the lack of pay.